Leon Wisskirchen • 2021-10-21

 Between EUR 5,000 and EUR 20,000.
 Please note that on top of this you need to account for capital requirements and advisor costs, so that the total costs can easily exceed EUR 1 million.

-In most cases, BaFin has 6 months to decide on your application.
+BaFin has 6-12 months to decide on your application.
 The timeline however, only starts if all application documents are completely handed in.
 As BaFin has free decision power on whether it considers all application documents being complete, the exact timeline is hard to predict.

-Startups or other organizations do not necessarily need to hold these licenses on their own.
-They have the option of operating under the umbrella of a licensed financial institution.
-Fintechs, such as payment institutions or trading platforms, may use agents whom they have commissioned to provide payment services under their responsibility.
-This makes it easier for them to establish themselves and operate under the umbrella of a third party until they have achieved sufficient scale to obtain their own license.
+Startups, or other organizations, do not necessarily need to hold these licenses on their own; they have the option of operating under the auspices of a licensed financial institution.
+Fintechs, such as credit institutions, payment institutions, and electronic money institutions, may use agents whom they have commissioned to provide payment services under their responsibility.
+This makes it easier for startups to establish themselves and operate under the umbrella of a third party until they have achieved sufficient scale to obtain their own license.

-There are many Banking-as-a-Service (BaaS) players in the market that offer licensed financial services, for example, BIN sponsorship for credit cards, investment advice, and loan origination.
+There are many Banking-as-a-Service (BaaS) players in the market that offer licensed financial services, for example, BIN Sponsorship for credit cards, account management, and loan origination.
 In fact, many neobanks operate a white-label debit card and wallet, or offer loans issued through third-party institutions.

 Depending on the commercial agreement and the type of service, these usually require setup fees as well as a monthly subscription and/or a per-user fee.
 The advantage of the agent model is that it allows startups to bypass the lengthy and complex license application process and to operate profitably before reaching scale.
 It also allows them to quickly evaluate their strategic assets and test how they fit in the market.